-The user science poster session is a great time to share your latest advances and results as well as network with colleagues to learn about new capabilities, technology and research results.
-Please submit your poster abstract by noon on October 3.
+The user science poster session provides a great opportunity to share your latest advances and results as well as network with colleagues to learn about new capabilities, technology and research results.
+Submit your poster abstract by noon on October 3.
 Please also send Lisa Dunn a message if you want to compete for a Joe Wong Poster Award.
 Meeting registration is a requirement for award eligibility, but is free for students presenting posters.

 Users presenting posters must be registered for the Users' Meeting.
-The User Science Poster Session will be held on Thursday, October 8, 2:30-4:00 pm.
+The User Science Poster Session will be held on Thursday, October 6 at 5 pm.

 Posters will be assigned space on a 48" x 48" cork board on which diagrams, graphs, data, pictures and a small amount of text may be mounted (push pins will be provided; see poster preparation tips below).

-Promote your poster during the poster blitz which will occur at the conclusion of the October 8 Plenary Session I. To participate in the Poster Blitz, prepare a creative ~30-45 second pitch for your poster and send one PowerPoint slide via email to Bill 'PosterMeister" Schlotter before cob October 6.
+Promote your poster during the poster blitz which will occur at the conclusion of the October 6 Plenary Session I. To participate in the Poster Blitz, prepare a creative ~30-45 second pitch for your poster and send one PowerPoint slide via email to Bill 'PosterMeister" Schlotter before October 4.

 Keep your pitch short with minimal technical jargon – past blitz presenters have incorporated art, illustrations, poetry, singing, dancing, etc. Be Creative!

-The Poster Session is planned for the patio and lobby of the new Scientific User Support Building (SUSB) which is still under construction but should be ready before the users' conference.
+The Poster Session is planned for the patio and lobby of Building 53, Scientific User Support Building (SUSB).

-Plan to set up your poster before 2:30 pm so that you can take full advantage of the 2:30-4:00 pm poster session window.
+Plan to set up your poster before the session starts so that you can take full advantage of the poster session window.

 Deadlines for abstract submission and Poster Blitz:

-- October 1: Cutfoff for Poster Abstract Submission
+- October 3 (noon): Cutfoff for Poster Abstract Submission (Abstract Submission Form)

 Poster Preparation Tips